 My research centres on ancient Greek historiography and its contexts, ancient Greek divination, as well as the reception of the Trojan War tradition in antiquity and beyond.
 At present, I am putting the finishing touches to a revised version of my PhD thesis, Intertext and Allusion in Herodotus' Histories: Authority, Proof, Polemic (Univ. of Liverpool, 2013).
 The research identifies considerable connections between Herodotus' work and other textual sources (oracles, prose writers, epic poetry, etc.).
 In unearthing this extensive engagement with a wide range of texts in the Histories, my research challenges current perceptions of Herodotus as an historian reliant predominantly on oral sources.

-Alongside this work on Herodotus, I have recently completed a co-authored book with Dr Naoise Mac Sweeney (University of Leicester), entitled Homer's Iliad and the Trojan War: Dialogues on Tradition.
+Alongside this work on Herodotus, I have recently published a co-authored book with Dr Naoíse Mac Sweeney (University of Leicester), entitled Homer's Iliad and the Trojan War: Dialogues on Tradition.
 Our dialogical study explores the varied responses to Homer's version of the Trojan War in both ancient and modern media, from Attic pottery to the Elizabethan stage to Hollywood cinema.
-The book thus charts a complex, pluriform engagement with Homer's work, which many have engaged with both for its historical and literary merits.
+The book ultimately charts a complex, pluriform engagement with Homer's work, which many have engaged with both for its historical and literary merits.

 In addition to these two projects, my current research is centred on the role of religious narratives (and in particular, divination stories) in other areas of Greek historiography.
-I have recently published an article on the importance of the divine in terms of explaining Xenophon's successful retreat back to Greece from Asia Minor in the Anabasis.
+Indeed, one article I have published concerns the role of the divine in terms of explaining Xenophon's successful retreat back to Greece from Asia Minor in the Anabasis.
 I am now looking to build on this work by exploring more fully Xenophon's sophisticated portrait of piety and good or bad leadership in his work.
-Moreover, I ahve recently hsoted a research workshop with Professor Thomas Harrison (University of St Andrews) that brought together an interdisciplinary group of scholars in order to explore anew the role of reilgious narratives in Thucydides' History.
+Moreover, I ahve recently hosted a research workshop with Professor Thomas Harrison (University of St Andrews) that brought together an interdisciplinary group of scholars in order to explore anew the role of reilgious narratives in Thucydides' History; we now plan to publish the papers from this workshop.

-2019: The Power of Individual and Community in Ancient Athens and Beyond (The Classical Press of Wales)
+2019: The Power of Individual and Community in Ancient Athens and Beyond (The Classical Press of Wales): http://www.classicalpressofwales.co.uk/Power%20of%20Individiual.htm

 2018: Homer's Iliad and the Trojan War: Dialogues on Tradition (Bloomsbury) : https://www.bloomsbury.com/uk/homers-iliad-and-the-trojan-war-9781350012684